Order by 12/15 to arrive before Christmas

 The Pace 500.3 features a 500-watt rear hub motor, while the CTY e2.1 only has a 250-watt motor.
 That means you get double the power to ride faster and with less effort when you buy the Pace 500.3.

 Plus, the CTY e2.1 is only a class 1 ebike, with no throttle and a top speed of 20 mph.
-The Pace 500.3 offers greater functionality since it ships as a class 2 ebike but can be unlocked to a class 3 ebike for max velocity of up to 28 mph.
+The Pace 500.3 offers greater functionality since it ships as a class 2 ebike which allows you to ride on trails where CTY e2.1 can't ride.
 The included throttle can be unplugged and removed in case you’re riding on trails where throttles aren’t allowed.

 Some riders felt that for the same price, there were better options than the CTY e2.1 and wished the bike had more torque.
 Other testers commented that they would prefer if the bike had a throttle.